-- Interestingly, throughout their life cycle, plants develop two types of cell wall: primary and secondary; Primary cell walls are usually thin and stretchable but once the growth ceases, a secondary cell wall is produced.
+- Interestingly, throughout their life cycle, plants develop two types of cell walls: primary and secondary; Primary cell walls are usually thin and stretchable, but once the growth ceases, a secondary cell wall is produced.
 This secondary cell wall is tougher and more rigid due to the added polymer called lignin.

 - In animals, the muscle cells contain the most number of mitochondria, which is justifiable because they need much energy for locomotion.

-- Interestingly, the mitochondrion (together with the chloroplast) has a distinct genetic material as compared to the nucleus.
+- Interestingly, the mitochondrion (together with the chloroplast) has a different genetic material than the nucleus.
 This phenomenon can be explained by the Endosymbiotic theory that states that the mitochondria and chloroplasts were once unicellular organisms that were engulfed by a larger cell.

-- Like mitochondria, chloroplasts are considered to have originated from the engulfment of a cyanobacteria.
+- Like mitochondria, chloroplasts are considered to have originated from the engulfment of cyanobacteria.